pklaus/Leybold-Vacuum-Gauges/README.md

 In addition you need the Python module [PySerial][] to run this software.
 You can install it via `pip install pyserial` on most operating systems.

+To run the API web server that comes with this software, you also need to install the Python web framework [Bottle][].
+To run the web interface server you need the HTML template engine [Jinja2][] for Python.

 ### License

 Copyright (C) 2012 Philipp Klaus (Institut fuer Kernphysik Frankfurt)